Cinema of Vietnam: Modernity

 In early 2000s, Vietnamese filmmakers have moved in a more commercial directions to try to regain audiences lost to television and DVDs.
 One of the most successful films of recent years at the Vietnamese box office has been Phi Tiến Sơn's Lưới trời (Heaven's Net), a film about corruption that closely mirrors the trial of Ho Chi Minh City gangster Nam Cam.

 An even bigger film was Lê Hoàng's 2002 Gai nhay (Bar Girls), which depicted Ho Chi Minh City's titillating and seedy nightlife while also warning of the dangers of HIV and AIDS.
 Featuring the first government-approved topless scene, it spawned a sequel, Lọ lem hè phố (Street Cinderella), in 2004.
 Another film along these lines is Nữ tướng cướp (Gangsta Girls).
 There are also romantic comedies, such as Hon Truong Ba Da Hang Thit (Truong Ba's Soul in Butcher's Body) in 2006 and Khi dan ong co bau (When Men Get Pregnant) from 2004.

 In 2007, Muoi (Muoi: the Legend of a Portrait), the first horror film in Vietnam after the Fall of Saigon (collaborated by Korean producers), also became the first rated film with an under-16 ban.

 Inside the Yellow Cocoon Shell (Bên trong vỏ kén vàng) by Phạm Thiên Ân won the Caméra d'Or, for the best first feature film at the 76th Cannes Film Festival (2023).
 Similarly, The Taste of Things by Trần Anh Hùng won Best Director at the 2023 Cannes Film Festival.
 Cu Li Never Cries (Cu li không bao giờ khóc) directed by Phạm Ngọc Lân has also won the “Best First Feature” award at the Berlin International Film Festival 2024.

-Mai by Trấn Thành is currently the highest-grossing Vietnamese movie, making over 500 billion ₫.
+Red Rain is currently the highest-grossing Vietnamese movie, making over 700 billion ₫.